 For households with existing IAQ equipment, we also offer comprehensive maintenance and repair services.
 If you have a filter or humidity control system that’s not working right, give us a call at (303) 547-6003, so we can try and uncover the problem.

 At 5280 Heating & Air Conditioning, we’ve been helping homeowners with their IAQ problems for years, since 2009, in fact.
 We always take the time to explain possible solutions and outline the costs ahead of time.
 Our HVAC company stands firmly behind the products we sell and are always willing to come back and investigate if air pollution issues recur.
 We service Centennial, Lakewood, Aurora, and the surrounding communities.
 Therefore, if you're looking for an 'IAQ company near me,' you know you've come to the right place.
-Please reach out to us at (303) 547-6003 today to schedule an air quality test or get a quote on dehumidifier installation.
+Please reach out to us at (303) 547-6003 today to schedule an air quality evaluation or get a quote on dehumidifier installation in Centennial.

 Yes, they do.
 Homes with exceedingly high humidity levels end up with mold, dust mites, and mildew.
 Houses with humidity that’s too low, meanwhile, experience dust and recurring sinus issues.
 Maintaining your home’s humidity levels between 30 and 50 percent keeps you in the “Comfort Zone”.